ColoradoStark/API-For-MMORPG-Game/README.md

 # API For an Asynchronous MMORPG Game
 A very simple REST API that will return JSON objects.
-It is written in PHP using the slim framework.
-It sets up a DB some basic player data for a turn based fantasy MMO.
+It is written using the slim framework.
+The code will set up a MySQL database with some basic player data for a turn based fantasy MMO.
 It has basic CRUD functionality.

 This repository is intended to be used with a server deployed by this wrapper: https://github.com/ColoradoStark/API-Server-Wrapper